 When should I complete the FAFSA?

-The FAFSA is available every October for the upcoming academic year.
-If you are planning to use federal student aid, you should complete your FAFSA while applying for admission.
-The FAFSA must be completed each academic year in order to remain eligible for federal student aid.
+The FAFSA is available every Oct.
+1 for the upcoming academic year.
+New students planning to use federal student aid should complete a FAFSA while applying for admission.
+Continuing students will need to submit a FAFSA each year they plan to receive federal student aid.